microsoft/bedrock/cluster/azure/README.md

 This is a two step process:

-1. Create a new cluster configuration by copying an existing Terraform template
+1. Create a new cluster configuration by copying an existing Terraform template.
-2. Customize your cluster by entering configuration values into '*.tfvars' files
+2. Customize your cluster by entering configuration values into '*.tfvars' files.

 #### Copy Terraform Template

 The typical way to create a new environment is to start from an existing template.
-To create a cluster environment based on the `azure-simple` template, copy it to a new subdirectory with the name of the cluster you want to create:
+To create a cluster environment based on the `azure-simple` template, for example, copy it to a new subdirectory with the name of the cluster you want to create:

 ```bash
 $ cp -r cluster/environments/azure-simple cluster/environments/<your new cluster name>
 ```

+In this case, we are creating it within the Bedrock tree, but the deployment templates are designed to be relocatable to your own source tree instead as well.

 #### Edit Configuration Values

-Most of the Bedrock deployment environments share a common set of configuration values.
-Listed below are the common set of values and an explanation of what those values are.
+Most Bedrock deployment environments share a common set of configuration values.
+Listed below are the common set of values and an explanation of those values.
 In addition to these common values, environments that have additional variables, check the `variables.tf` file for your template for specifics.

 With the new environment created, edit `environments/azure/<your new cluster name>/terraform.tfvars` and update the variables as needed.